Child Care Center and School Age Program Regulations for Licensure

 1.There must be an area for food preparation that is sanitized prior to use for food handling, preparing, and distributing of snacks.

-2.If meals are prepared and served at the program, there is a kitchen equipped for food preparation.
+2.If meals are prepared and served at the program, there is a kitchen equipped for food preparation that meets minimum requirements of Rhode Island Department of Health (RIDOH).

 3.If refrigeration is used, temperatures are maintained at forty-one degrees Fahrenheit (41° F) or lower for refrigerator and zero degrees Fahrenheit (0° F) or lower for freezer.

-4.A dishwasher with a sanitizing option must be used for re-usable tableware utilized by children.
+4.A dishwasher with a sanitizing option or a three (3) bay sink must be used for re-usable tableware utilized by children.

 F.Classroom and Activity Room Requirements